Ladies and gentlemen, Bo Snerdley is my boss today.

 And you might be raising your eyebrow and saying, Rush, how could that possibly be?

-Well, there's something to think ahead now.
+Well, think ahead now.

 If you're the Secretary of State for two years, then you resign.

-You're running against the incumbent, and you were part of the cabinet.
+You're running against the incumbent and you were part of the cabinet.

 He does not want Hillary as the majority leader in the Senate.

-He does not want his number one enemy, excuse me, as the majority leader in the Senate.
+He does not want his number one enemy, excuse me, as the majority leader in the Senate, number one enemy in the Democrat Party in terms of his campaign enemy, campaign opponent.

 And I'm sure that she's probably sick and tired of being junior senator behind Chuck Hugh Schumer.